-La Salle Prep Theater will perform Disney's Beauty and the Beast for two weekends this spring.
+La Salle Prep Theater will perform Disney's Beauty and the Beast for two weekends starting Friday, April 26.

 "We are humbled and thrilled to have the chance to bring this story to the La Salle stage," said artistic director Michael Shelton.
 "Beauty and the Beast is a delightful, meaningful story about true love, who we really are, what really matters."

-April 26, 27 and May 3 and 4 shows will start at 7 pm.
-The April 28 and May 5 matinees will start at 2:30 pm.
+The May 3 and 4 shows will start at 7 pm.
+The May 5 matinee will start at 2:30 pm.
 Music teacher Otto Wild directs the vocals and band director John Donnelly conducts the orchestra, which is made up of student and professional musicians.